 This lowers the learning curve and helps distribute the knowledge evenly across the entire team.
 The skills that are shared between collaborators will also help them in their solo projects for the rest of their careers.

-Lastly, the collaboration also leads to enthusiasm to learn that’s not often found in solitary work.
+Lastly, collaboration also leads to enthusiasm to learn that is not often found in solitary work.
 This is partially due to the fact that sharing discoveries with teammates is always exciting and that gratifying sense that you contributed to the success of a project motivates you to keep learning.

 Working together on a project creates an enthusiasm for learning that solitary work usually lacks.
 Being able to share discoveries with the rest of your team excites employees and fosters both individual and team knowledge.